Dear readers of ADxS.org, please forgive the disruption.

 • GABA coupled to phenol (phenibut)

-Acts as a GABA mimetic, primarily as a GABA-B receptor agonist and (at higher doses) to some extent as a GABA-A receptor agonist.
-Stimulates dopamine receptors and antagonizes β-phenethylamine (PEA), a putative endogenous anxiogen.49
+Acts as a GABA mimetic, mainly as a GABA-B receptor agonist and (at higher doses) also to some extent as a GABA-A receptor agonist.
+Stimulates dopamine receptors and antagonizes β-phenethylamine (PEA), a putative endogenous anxiogen.50

 The half-life is a good 5 hours.
 One and a half to three hours elapse between ingestion and effect.
 The maximum effect occurs between 4 and 6 hours.
-A second (subjective) phase of effect is said to occur after 12 to 24 hours.
+A second (subjective) phase of action should occur after 12 to 24 hours.

 Phenibut, which crosses the blood-brain barrier, is a phenylethylamine and GABA derivative.
-It was discovered in the Soviet Union and is still used there today to treat ADHD.50
+It was discovered in the Soviet Union and is still used there today to treat ADHD.51

 Phenibut is freely available in Europe as a food supplement.